 - Articles should be 500 to 1,500 words.
 Articles providing a review or summary of WDTL events are typically shorter, 250-500 words.

-- Include a short (50-150 word) author's biography at the bottom to identify themselves.
+- Include a brief author's biography.
 We encourage authors to include relevant involvement with WDTL in their bio.

 - Please include citations and sources as appropriate.